nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 98 (September 13, 2017):

+**Today's Progress**: Continued working on the upvotes project.

+**Thoughts:**: I'm slowly figuring things out.
+Right now I have the buttons disabling after the user clicks using localStorage.
+I also did some refactoring, so I think I am getting the hang of this.

+I swear I coded on Monday (September 11), but for the life of me I cannot remember what I did.
+To be on the safe side, I'm not going to even bother counting it.

 ### Day 97 (September 10, 2017):

 **Today's Progress**: Played around with Express and Mongoose.
 I'm trying to figure out how to create a voting system.